 OKR 16 AAP 3 Delivering development at the earliest stages of the Plan is vital to improving the business case for the implementation of the Bakerloo Line Extension.
 The policy further sets out that development must provide water supply and wastewater infrastructure capacity to deliver supporting infrastructure at an early stage to ensure impacts are effectively mitigated.
-This is generally supported but we encourage the Council to engage with the necessary utilities providers at the earliest opportunity to AAP 5 ensure that there is a strategic approach to utilities provision.
-We support the affordable housing requirement and threshold approach set out in the New Southwark Plan It is considered, however, that the recognition of a prompt commencement of development and subsequent delivery of affordable housing at the policy-compliant level should therefore be unfettered by any review mechanism.
-AAP 6 This policy is supported but should be undertaken with respect to viability.
-AAP 8 Development must confirm to the tall buildings strategy which has been developed logically and in accordance with the GLA's viewing corridor policy.
+This is generally supported but we encourage the Council to engage with the necessary utilities providers at the earliest opportunity to ensure that there is a strategic approach to utilities provision.
+5.00.0 0.0 0.0 0.0 0.0 0.0 0.0 0.0 0.0 0 AAP 5 We support the affordable housing requirement and threshold approach set out in the New Southwark Plan It is considered, however, that the recognition of a prompt commencement of development and subsequent delivery of affordable housing at the policy-compliant level should therefore be unfettered by any review mechanism. , , AAP 6 This policy is supported but should be undertaken with respect to viability.
+AAP 8 Development must confirm to the tall buildings strategy which has been 7011 0 developed logically and in accordance with the GLA's viewing corridor policy.
 The policy has been positively-prepared and in accordance with the Strategic Development Plan as well as national guidance.
+Strategie Development Flan as well as national galdance.
 AAP 9 This policy generally accords with Chapter 12 of National Planning Policy Framework.
 It is further considered that the policy should refer to the impact of development upon designated and non-designated heritage assets.
-Sub Area Masterplan 4 The subject sites are allocated as Vertical Mix 'Small Office and Studio' Typology, which is to be used as workspace at ground and first floor levels.
+Sub Area The subject sites are allocated as Vertical Mix 'Small Office and Studio' Masterplan 4 Typology, which is to be used as workspace at ground and first floor levels.
 We support this allocation and note that the application comprises a mixed-use, employment-first development.
-It is important that the guidance in this policy should be enforced pragmatically as site specific circumstances restrict the off-site servicing.
-Savills Aviva Investors Ltd. OKR 10 In general terms, the Draft AAP is considered to be consistent with the requirements of the NPPF and effective in terms of delivering the regeneration and growth objectives for the Old Kent Roadand the wider
+It is important that the guidance in this policy should be enforced pragmatically as site specific circumstances restrict the off-site servicing. chedinstances restrict the on site servicing.
+Savills Aviva Investors Ltd. OKR 10 In general terms, the Draft AAP is considered to be consistent with the Rep received in 2016 requirements of the NPPF and effective in terms of delivering the • regeneration and growth objectives for the Old Kent Roadand the wider Borough.

-Borough.
 It is felt that the Draft AAP policies and aspirations could be pushed further to proactively drive and support the ambitionto boost the housing supply.
 This accords with the desire to optimise the use of land in the London Plan and in particular the NPPF.
 We support the principal objective of the Vision which seeks to transform the Old Kent Road and the area directly behind it and the flexibility that is provided by adopting minimum numbers of homes and jobs to be delivered in the area.
-The aspiration to evolve from single use areas to mixed use neighbourhoods, including the provision of tall buildings, is essential in order to deliver the wider objectives relating to growth.
+The aspiration to evolve from single use areas to mixed use neighbourhoods, including the provision of tall buildings, is essential in order to deliver the wider chiestines relating to growth wider objectives relating to growth.